 Reinventing the wheel?
-Macron's EU reforms win polite support
+Macron's EU reform proposals win polite support

 “In the details, of course, we have differences of views, but far more important than these differing opinions is that this initiative be a good start to a serious and constructive dialogue on the future of Europe,” he said.

-Reporting By Jan Strupczewski and Gabriela Baczynska in Brussels, Andreas Rinke, Michelle Martin and Joseph Nasr in Berlin, Editing by Timothy Heritage
+Reporting By Jan Strupczewski and Gabriela Baczynska in Brussels, Andreas Rinke, Michelle Martin and Joseph Nasr in Berlin, Robert Muller in Prague, Editing by Timothy Heritage and Gareth Jones